-While there are ongoing activities aligned with each of the four objectives, the present consultative process focuses on the national neutron strategy as a cohesive whole.
-The strategy discussed in this document has grown out of consultations with universities across Canada, government agencies, industry, and potential foreign partners, as well as with researchers individually and collectively through the Canadian Institute for Neutron Scattering (CINS).
-Researchers have been engaged through forums such as the CINS Annual General Meetings since 2015, and the "Neutrons@Mac" meeting,4 a strategic gathering of researchers at McMaster in May 2018.
-Further, it builds on CINS's long-term strategic planning work5 and surveys to define user needs in 2017 and 2020; on McMaster's experience with a foreign partnership at the Spallation Neutron Source; and on the former CNBC's extensive experience of operating a national neutron beam user facility at Chalk River.
+This national neutron strategy, as well as the above activities toward implementation of its four objectives, have grown out of consultations with universities across Canada, government agencies, industry, and potential foreign partners, as well as with researchers individually and collectively through the Canadian Institute for Neutron Scattering (CINS).
+Researchers have been engaged through forums such as the CINS Annual General Meetings since 2015, the "Neutrons@Mac" meeting4 (a strategic gathering of researchers at McMaster in May 2018) and subsequent CINS planning workshops in 2021 and 2022.
+Further, it builds on CINS's 2015 update to its long-term plan5; on its surveys to define user needs in 2017 and 2020; on McMaster's experience with a foreign partnership at the Spallation Neutron Source; and on the former CNBC's extensive experience of operating a national neutron beam user facility at Chalk River.

-Stakeholders are invited to review this discussion paper and provide input on any aspect of the strategy in anticipation of the associated virtual roundtable meeting, "Canadian Neutron Initiative: Towards a National Neutron Strategy" to be held in December 2020.
-The Roundtable will engage a cross-section of stakeholders and leading scientists to shape a national neutron strategy to rebuild Canadian capacity for materials research with neutron beams.
-Ideas and feedback will be sought on key elements of the strategy, including the needed infrastructure and associated programs, domestic and foreign, on multiple time scales.
+The CNI distributed a consultation draft of this strategy to stakeholders in advance of the virtual Roundtable Meeting ("Canadian Neutron Initiative: Towards a National Neutron Strategy") held in December 2020 and produced by the CNI in partnership with CIFAR.6 The Roundtable engaged a cross-section of stakeholders and leading scientists to shape the national neutron strategy to rebuild Canadian capacity for materials research with neutron beams.
+Ideas and feedback were sought on key elements of the strategy, including the needed infrastructure and associated programs, domestic and foreign, on multiple time scales.